Critical Illness Insurance

 There are two main types of critical illness insurance and while can be bought as a stand alone policy, its common for these to be added to a life insurance policy: decreasing life insurance, known commonly as mortgage cover, and level cover, also known as either term life insurance or whole of life insurance (depending on the product).
 Speak with our advisors to find out what cover you need.

 Your cover will be based on how long you want your policy to last (as most policies will end automatically once you make a claim), and how much you want to pay each month.

 You’ll probably want to make sure that you have cover in place for as long as you still have significant demands on your income, such as an outstanding mortgage or children’s school fees.

-The next thing to consider is whether you want your critical illness plan on a level cover or decreasing cover.
+The next thing to consider is whether you want your critical illness plan on a level cover or decreasing cover basis.